joagre/ratatoskr/ideas/r.md

 ./src
 ./src/main.sa
 ./src/utils
-./src/utils/database.sa
 ./src/utils/httpclient.sa
-./src/utils/lists.sa
+./src/database
+./src/database/backup.sa
+./src/database/utils
+./src/database/tablestore.sa
 ```

-This is how zarah can be compiled and executed:
+Here is how the application can be compiled and executed:

 ```
 $ sac src/main.sa
 $ find .
 .

 ./build
 ./build/main.sab
 ./build/utils
 ./build/utils/httpclient.sab
-./build/utils/database.sab
+./build/database
+./build/database/utils
+./build/database/backup.sab
+./build/database/tablestore.sab
 ./src
 ./src/main.sa
 ./src/utils
-./src/utils/database.sa
 ./src/utils/httpclient.sa
+./src/database
+./src/database/backup.sa
+./src/database/utils
+./src/database/tablestore.sa
 $ sa build/main
 ```

 > [!NOTE]
-> The `sac` compiler can be made to use alternative `src/` and
+> The `sac` compiler can be configured  to use alternative directories
-> `build/` directories
+> for `src/` and `build/`

-The compiler by default follows module dependencies introduced by
+By default, the `sac` compiler follows module dependencies starting
-`main.sa` and automatically compiles those modules as well.
-The
+from `main.sa` and automatically compiles those modules as
-compiler can be made not to follow module dependecies, ignore missing
+well.
+However, it can be configured not to follow these dependencies,
+to ignore missing modules, or to skip modules that cannot be
-modules, or modules not possible to compile.
-Read more about the `sac`
+compiled.
+For more detailed information about the `sac` compiler and
-compiler and the `sa` runner in their respective manual page.
+the `sa` runner, refer to their respective manual pages.

-## The Shell
+## The interactive shell

-The `sa` runner can also start an interactive Satie shell:
+The `sa` runner is also capable of launching an interactive Satie
+shell:

 ```
 $ sa --shell